 Responsible Conduct of Research

-I am pleased to inform you that TTU has made available an on-line training on responsible conduct of research.
-This training is also applicable to our core mission of teaching and learning, and it is consistent with our commitment to the life-long learning of our students by providing a resource that fosters high standards of ethical conduct.
+TTU subscribes to the Collaborative Institutional Training Initiative (CITI) as a means of providing training in RCR.
+This training is applicable to the University's core mission of teaching and learning, and it is consistent with the University's commitment to the life-long learning of its students by providing a resource that fosters high standards of ethical conduct.

 Upon completion of the course, a Certificate of Completion will be generated.
-Please print and submit a copy of this certificate to:
+A copy should be printed and submitted to: